 Hotel rooms come with a king bed and twin sized sleeper sofa, two queen beds, or a queen with bunk beds.
 The premium rooms face the savanna while other rooms face the pool area or parking areas.
 The club lounge, the Kilimanjaro Club, is on the top floor of the Jambo House, overlooking the multi-story lobby.

-An extra perk of the Animal Kingdom Lodge is the packed calendar of daily activities educating guests on African culture, daily cookie and cake decorating, and adult wine tastings.
+An extra perk of the Animal Kingdom Lodge is the packed calendar of daily activities educating guests on African culture.

 The Contemporary is known for the Monorail running through the building.
 We don’t like the noise and atmosphere of its lobby, so we prefer booking garden view rooms in a separate building by the pool.
-Standard rooms are sleek and modern in design with some bright yellow pieces of furniture and hidden Mickeys.
+Standard rooms are sleek and modern in design with charming touches from the Incredibles movies.

 It’s lush landscaped lobby is the epitome of tropical vacation imagery.
 Families love Ohana for breakfast, and adults love Trader Sam’s for cocktails.
 Dole Whip is available on site, and guests can take the Monorail or boat to Magic Kingdom.